tl-its-umich-edu/my-learning-analytics/README.md

  Run the cypress test if UI change are there as part of the work.
  If a snapshot fails due to change in the UI, try updating the snapshot from the failed test from cypress controlled browser 'compare snapshot' and a pop up appears to `Update Snapshot`

+## Jest Testing
+Other front-end tests leverage the [Jest framework](https://jestjs.io/).

+To run the Jest test suite, execute the command `docker exec -it webpack_watcher npm test`

+To update snapshots, execute `docker exec -it webpack_watcher npm run-script update-snapshot`

 ## Accessibility